AbdelrahmanElsherif/look-based-media-player/README.md

--Click on Open Video and choose the file you want to play then press the Play button
+- Click on Open Video and choose the file you want to play then press the Play button
 ![alt text](https://github.com/AbdelrahmanElsherif/look-based-media-player/blob/master/Media_Player/Screenshot%20(179).png?raw=true)